-- For information about how to play back movies, see page 72. - Touch " (p") (PLAY) to enter the PLAY mode.
-This will display one of the snapshots currently stored in memory. - If "Type 2" is selected for the "Review" setting (page 71), touch the Review image on the monitor screen. - You can display and delete information about the displayed snapshot as required (page 110). - To zoom in on a displayed image, tap the monitor screen twice in succession (page 75).
-If you are recording a snapshot that is very important to you, it is recommended that you zoom the image and check its details after recording it.
+- For information about how to play back movies, see page 68. - - If "Premium Auto Pro" is selected as the recording mode, touch the Review image (page 67) on the monitor screen. - Information about the displayed snapshot also is included (page 10). - You also can clear the information to view only the snapshot (page 107). - You can zoom the screen image by touching the monitor screen (page 71). - If you are recording a snapshot that is very important to you, it is recommended that you zoom the image and check its details after recording it.